Fanuk5000/gitCppOP/README.md

-Labotaries and praticals from OP
+Labotaries and praticals for OP